On this page

 python -m pip install requests

-This guarantees installation into the Python that's actually running your code.
+This guarantees installation into the Python that is actually running your code.

 Step 4: Package name vs import name

 Some packages have different install names and import names.
-Here are the most common ones:
+The most common ones:

 Fixing ImportError

-cannot import name 'X' from 'Y' — three causes:
+cannot import name 'X' from 'Y' has three causes.

-Module A imports from Module B. Module B imports from Module A. Python can't resolve either one.
+Module A imports from Module B. Module B imports from Module A. Python cannot resolve either one.

 ImportError: cannot import name 'X' from partially initialized module 'Y'

-Fix: move shared code to a third module that neither imports from the others.
+Move shared code to a third module that neither A nor B imports from.

 For Local Module ImportErrors